-MARLAY PARK CONCERTS & LONGITUDE 2023 SUMMARY SAFETY STATEMENT INC SHORT RISK ASSESSMENT
+MARLAY PARK EVENTS 2024 SUMMARY SAFETY STATEMENT INC SHORT RISK ASSESSMENT

-The Risk Assessment for Marlay Park Concerts & Longitude 2023 will be drawn up with reference to the Code of Practice for Safety at Outdoor Pop Concerts and Other Musical Events, 1996 as well as our own experience of these and other events in previous years.
+The Risk Assessment for the Marlay Park events will be drawn up with reference to the Code of Practice for Safety at Outdoor Pop Concerts and Other Musical Events, 1996 as well as our own experience of these and other events in previous years.

-We will continue to update and revise the risk assessment and where appropriate will use our contractor's risk assessments as a reference, in order to ensure that the risk assessment is appropriate for the Marlay Park Concerts & Longitude 2023.
+We will continue to update and revise the risk assessment and where appropriate will use our contractor's risk assessments as a reference, in order to ensure that the risk assessment is appropriate for the Marlay Park events 2024.